 In the interests of fairness and justice the Board may convene an oral hearing within the prison where the prisoner is situated, if it considers that there are issues raised by the prisoner that cannot be resolved without an oral hearing.
-During the period 2015-16 the Board held 117 oral hearings.
+During the period 2017-18 the Board held 194 oral hearings which included prisoners who were considered more than once.